rezaarrazi/stereo_reconstruction/README.md

 # Stereo Vision Project

 ## Overview
-This project is a stereo vision application that loads and processes images from a specific dataset.
-The application is developed in C++ and uses the Eigen, Google Log (glog), Ceres Solver, and OpenCV libraries.
+This project is a stereo reconstruction project that aims at reconstructing 3D scenes from a pair of images and comparing the performance of different algorithms.
+The project is developed in C++ and uses OpenCV, Eigen, Google Log (glog), Ceres Solver, and g2o libraries.

-The application loads stereo pairs, ground truth disparity maps (.pfm files), and calibration data from the [Middlebury Stereo Datasets](https://vision.middlebury.edu/stereo/data/scenes2021/).
-The images are then processed to compute disparity maps using a stereo vision algorithm.
+## Dataset

+The dataset used in the project is the [Middlebury Stereo Datasets](https://vision.middlebury.edu/stereo/data/scenes2021/).

 ## Prerequisites

 * A modern C++ compiler (C++14 or higher is required)
 * CMake (version 3.13 or higher is required)
+* OpenCV
-* Eigen library
+* Eigen
-* Google Log (glog) library
+* Google Log (glog)
-* Ceres Solver library
+* Ceres Solver
-* OpenCV library
+* g2o

 ## Building the Project